 6. Travel More Efficiently

 Transportation is the second-largest source of emissions in the U.S., so use a personal car as little as possible.
-Walk, bike and use public transportation.
-Carpool instead of driving alone, and limit commuting by working from home if possible.
+Walk, bike, use public transportation, or carpool instead of driving alone.
 Keep your tires properly inflated to maximize gas mileage.

 Buying recycled products and recycling your own used products keeps waste out of landfills and reduces the number of new things that need to be produced using fuel.
 Whenever you can, reuse something before recycling it.
 Turn old clothes into rags, save jars and cans for storage, and repair furniture rather throwing it away.

 At Nature’s Path…

 All of our cardboard and paperboard is 100% recyclable.
 Our ECO PACs and box liners are a #2 film and are recyclable where film recycling exists.
 We are constantly working with our suppliers to improve our packaging.

 We conduct independent, third party waste audits of our plants and home office every two years in order to confirm changes in our waste diversion.
 During a waste audit, we separate and weigh everything that is composted, recycled, or sent to landfills so we can see exactly how much waste we are producing – and where we have room for improvement.
 In 2014 and 2015, we diverted 92% of our waste from the landfills, that’s over 3,800 tons diverted from landfills per year.